nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Editing an internship application: `edit`

 Edits an existing internship application in FindMyIntern.
+Using this command, you can easily change any details if you have accidentally mistyped some information.

 <div class="d-flex alert alert-secondary">
     <div class="me-3">